mit-ccc/MAS-S68-workshop/README.md

   - Try your query in different models by changing the "model" parameter.

 ## 6. Iterating on your prompt
-  - Back in the playground, try a few variations of zero-shot prompts.
+  - Back in the Playground, try a few variations of zero-shot prompts.
 Notice any differences in the results?
   - Is the output format consistent across different inputs for the same zero-shot prompting template?
   - Zero-shot vs. few-shot.
 Try adding some examples to the prompt.
 How to pick these?
   - Prompt guidlines.
 [Basic tips from OpenAI](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api)